-Each Omacor capsule contains 1,000 mg Omega-3-acid ethyl esters 90 including EPA and DHA:
+Each Omacor capsule contains about 900 mg Omega-3-acid ethyl esters 90 including:

 Each capsule also contains:

-Omacor does not contain gluten, lactose, sucrose, tartrazine or any other azo dyes.
+Omacor does not contain gluten, lactose monohydrate, sucrose, tartrazine or any other

-Omacor capsules are made in the United Kingdom and supplied in Australia by:
+Omacor capsules are made in Europe and supplied in Australia by:

 Australian Registration Number: